XilinJia/Xilinota/README.md

 Any added or deleted note files or folders will be synced into Xilinota (an empty folder added is ignored).
 A markdown file if edited after the previous exit of Xilinota is also synced.
 Adding an external folder with markdown files will get all files synced in.
 Removing a folder also results in getting all notes in the folder removed from Xilinota after sync (though the notebook corresponding to the folder stays).

 A positive note: if you remove the home directory, or the profile directory (e.g. default) under the home directory, or all the folders and files under the profile directory, Xilinota will not delete all of your notes and notebooks in the DB, rather it will re-populate the entire home directory.
+Also note that since the whole resources folder is under the profile directory, if you delete that, it will not be re-generated.

 #### Special notice and limitations